 - Immigration and Naturalization Service of his or her intent to become a permanent resident; or

 - Is a permanent resident of Guam, the Northern Mariana Islands, or the Trust Territory of the

 - Is a resident of one of the Freely Associated States.

 2. Is currently enrolled in a degree program at The University of Texas at Austin.

 - A low-income individual who is a first-generation college student; and/or

 - A member of a group that is underrepresented in graduate education (i.e., Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, Native American, Pacific Islanders);

 4. Has NOT enrolled in ANY post-baccalaureate programs at an institution of higher education.

 For more information, attend one of our upcoming info sessions:

-The application is active for the 2022-23 academic year.
-Deadline to apply is March 31 by 11:59 pm.
+The application is active for the 2023-24 academic year.
+Fall Application Due Date is December 16 by 11:59 pm.
 For details about applying, please see the Application Procedure below.
 Please complete all of the requirements.
 Again, if you are a first-generation and low-income student, we encourage you apply.